-Bob has a few days of work in Prince George and I’m taking the opportunity to go along for this mini tour.
+Bob has a few days of work in Prince George and I’m taking the opportunity to go along for the mini tour.
 Again, fun for me, poor Bob has made this trek countless times over thirty-five years of working Pulp Mill Shut-Downs, saying he knows every stump and stone all along the way.
 I contemplated testing him.
 Naw, I’ll take his word.

-Ok, so anyway back to Hope.
-This is the first and only stop over on the little leg of our journey on our way to Prince George, the second largest city in B.C. in the centre of the Province, a good 7 1/2 hour drive from Hope.
-In his robust younger days Bob would do the drive from Vancouver Island to P. G. in one go, but really that’s just madness, which makes me question exactly how many stumps and stones would one could actually see driving like a dirt devil for twelve hours?
+Ok, so back to Hope.
+This is the first and only stop over on the little leg of our journey on our way to Prince George, the second largest city in B.C. in the centre of British Columbia and a good 7 1/2 hour drive from Hope.
+In his robust younger days Bob would do the drive from Vancouver Island to P. G. in one go, but really that’s just madness, which makes me question exactly how many stumps and stones could one actually see driving like a dirt devil for twelve hours?
 (Total of 15 hours when you include waiting for the ferry and riding the ferry before even starting the drive!)

-So to be fair I actually only visited the town of Hope twice, last month on our way to Kimberley and now, because these times we went INTO the town.
-And it is pretty.
-And yes, the Looming presence is there, but in town its threat feels slightly benign instead, maybe spectacular.
+It’s obvious I don’t enjoy dwelling too long in close surroundings like the crevices and canyons of towering rock.
+Foothills, distant rocky mountain ranges, oceans, meadows, wide valleys, deserts and prairie are more my element.
+But yes, the looming mountain presence of Hope is pervasive, but in the town its threat feels slightly benign, maybe even spectacular.
 Impressive also is the Fraser River running through the town, one of the longest rivers in Canada, with humble beginnings in Northern B.C.’s Fraser Pass building and running down into Vancouver’s Delta and New Westminster region and into the Strait of Georgia on the Pacific.